How to Set up a Mac for Development

 Config

-Simplify the process of SSHing into other boxes with your SSH config file.
+Simplify the process of sshing into other boxes with your SSH config file.
 Create ~/.ssh/config

 if it does not already exist.